kwalczak80/Speedy-cars/README.md

 ### Issue

-Images displayed on cards had no equal height
+Images displayed on cards had no equal height.

 ![Issue with image height on a card](docs/images/bugs/issue_with_image_height_on_card.JPG)